CodeRodeo/firstdibs-global-footer/README.md

 # 1stdibs-universal-footer

-WP Footer Plugin that emulates the footer from the main site
+Footer navigation for 1stdibs WordPress sites that (sort of) matches the one on 1stdibs.com.